Structured Long-Term Care Liability Framework

 Long-Term Care Standards of Care Framework

-Long-term care liability turns on whether clinical actions and facility systems met clear obligations — federal regulations, state rules, facility policy, and accepted clinical practice.
-This framework converts those standards into a structured, litigation-ready analysis model used to evaluate breach, causation, defensibility, and regulatory exposure.
+Long-term care liability turns on whether clinical actions and facility systems met clear obligations under federal regulations, state requirements, facility policy, and accepted clinical practice.
+Standards analysis becomes most useful when it is structured, repeatable, and tied directly to the actual care record.

 Method

-The Lexcura Clinical Intelligence Model™ (Applied to LTC Standards)
+The Lexcura Clinical Intelligence Model™ Applied to LTC Standards

 Clinical Reality